 That headline sounds like there should be a coastal map with an X marked on it.

-Anyway, see the main Stephansdom article for travel information.
-The lift up to the treasury was a rather inconspicuous cubicle, immediately on your right before you even got completely through the main cathedral entranceway.
+Anyway, see the main Stephansdom article for travel tips for the cathedral.
+The lift up to the treasury was a rather inconspicuous cubicle, immediately on your right before you even got completely through the main entranceway.

 Address: Stephansdom, Stephansplatz, 1010 Vienna